seunghk1206/seunghk1206/README.md

 ### Personal message change log
 ```
-"Be what you want to be"
+"Be what you want to be."
 "Life is a never ending journey.
 Get buckled."
 ```
 <!--